-To protect themselves, lenders have stiff conditions for investment property loans.
-That ensures that only the most qualified individuals can access these loans.
-But it also has the unintended consequence of excluding some honest and hardworking citizens.
+To protect themselves, lenders have stiff conditions for real estate property loans.
+That ensures that only the most qualified individuals can access these loans and credit options.
+But it also has the unintended consequence of excluding some honest and hardworking citizens from access to loans.

 How?

-You can raise the money to buy a rental property by leveraging the equity in your existing home.
+Think about your real estate investment strategy.
+You can raise the money to buy a real estate property by leveraging the home equity in your existing property.
 Is this possible?
-Yes, it is, and this post explains the steps to leverage your home equity to buy a rental property and the prerequisites.
+Yes, it is, and this post explains the steps to leverage your home equity to buy real estate to build wealth, and the prerequisites.

 What is home equity?

-Home equity is the percentage of your home’s value that belongs to you.
-If you sold your home today, some of the money you realized would go to your bank to pay off the balance on your mortgage, and the rest would come to you.
-The part of the money that comes to you is your home equity.
+Home equity is the percentage of your home’s cash value that belongs to you.
+If you sold your home today, the real estate value would be divided.
+Some of the value you realized would go to your bank to pay off the balance on your mortgage, and the rest would come to you.
+The part of the value that comes to you is your home equity.

-In the simplest terms, your home equity is the market value of your home, less the money you still owe on the property.
-Your home equity grows in two ways: as you pay off the mortgage on the house and as the value of your home increases, either because of market forces or through home improvements.
+In the simplest terms, your home equity is the market value of your home, less the cash payment you still owe on the property.
+Your home equity grows in two ways: as you pay off the mortgage on the house and as the market value of your home increases, either because of market forces or through home improvements.

 Calculating your home equity